Steve Bannon: The Movement

-Brief political career
+Working for Donald Trump

 Donald Trump 2016 presidential campaign

 On August 17, 2016, with 88 days until the 2016 presidential election, Bannon was appointed chief executive of Donald Trump's presidential campaign.
-Bannon left Breitbart, as well as the Government Accountability Institute and Cambridge Analytica, to take the job.
+Bannon left Breitbart, the Government Accountability Institute and Cambridge Analytica, to take the job.
 Shortly after he had assumed the chief executive role, the chairman of the Trump campaign, Paul Manafort, was dismissed.

 On November 13, following Donald Trump's election to the presidency, Bannon was appointed chief strategist and senior counselor to the president-elect.
-His appointment drew opposition from the Anti-Defamation League (ADL), the Council on American–Islamic Relations, the Southern Poverty Law Center, Democratic Senate Minority Leader Harry Reid, and some Republican strategists because of statements in Breitbart News that were alleged to be racist or antisemitic.
-However, a number of prominent Jews of the (politically) conservative persuasion defended Bannon against the allegations of anti-Semitism, including Ben Shapiro, David Horowitz, Pamela Geller, Bernard Marcus of the Republican Jewish Coalition, Morton Klein, the Zionist Organization of America, and Rabbi Shmuley Boteach.
+His appointment drew opposition from the Anti-Defamation League (ADL), the Council on American–Islamic Relations, the Southern Poverty Law Center, Democratic Senate minority leader Harry Reid, and some Republican strategists because of statements in Breitbart News that were alleged to be racist or antisemitic.
+However, a number of prominent politically conservative Jews defended Bannon against the allegations of antisemitism, including Ben Shapiro, David Horowitz, Pamela Geller, Bernard Marcus of the Republican Jewish Coalition, Morton Klein, the Zionist Organization of America, and Rabbi Shmuley Boteach.

 Alan Dershowitz at first defended Bannon, saying there was no evidence he was antisemitic, but then in a later piece stated that Bannon had made bigoted statements against Muslims, women, and others.
 The ADL stated "We are not aware of any anti-Semitic statements from Bannon."
 Bannon had referred to French National Front (now National Rally) politician Marion Maréchal-Le Pen as "the new rising star".

 On November 15, 2016, U.S. representative David Cicilline of Rhode Island released a letter to Trump signed by 169 Democratic House representatives urging the president-elect to rescind his appointment of Bannon.
 The letter stated that appointing Bannon "sends a disturbing message about what kind of president Donald Trump wants to be", because his "ties to the White Nationalist movement have been well documented"; it went on to present several examples of Breitbart News's alleged xenophobia.
-Bannon denied being a white nationalist and said, rather, that he was an "economic nationalist."
+Bannon denied being a white nationalist and said, rather, that he was an "economic nationalist".